What we built and why we built it.

 In an effort to develop our technology and funding prospects, we applied for YCombinator and went through several exchanges and then a face-to-face interview with Paul Graham and his team.
 They seemed genuinely interested in the problem we were trying to solve, and asked plenty of questions about the way we were developing our solution.
 By this point we had created a matching system for individual donors, allowing for people to search the top-ranked nonprofits in particular categories (eg. Disaster Relief in Burma).
 They were impressed with what we had built.

 Since we were providing services and donations to these individual charities, we expected to be able to ask them for metrics in return.
-We had only barely emphasized metrics in the interview, but it was a deep enough issue that it nullified the broader platform solution that we were basing our hypotheses on.
+They disagreed.
+We had only barely emphasized these metrics, but it was a deep enough issue that it nullified the broader platform solution that we were basing our hypotheses on.
 Paul Graham was still optimistic, but felt like people made more significant decisions based on personal recommendations as opposed to metrics.

 Based on the YC feedback we started sifting through our data.
 What we found was that the current web presence of existing organizations were low fidelity.
-In essence, some of the best organizations had some terrible websites, and at that moment (early 2010), there was just not enough charitable data on the internet for us to feel like we were tracking real relationships.
+In essence, some of the best organizations had some terrible websites, and at that moment (late 2009), there was just not enough charitable data on the internet for us to feel like we were tracking the best relationships.
 Though we could identify good charities, the linkages between the highest-quality ones were still weak.

 We felt like it would take several years before the best organizations established enough visible relationships online to ensure our results were of the highest quality.
 What we thought was low-hanging fruit was, as we discovered, very high up.

 We also found that Paul Graham tended to be right on the other front - that people tend to make decisions on who to give to based on personal recommendations instead of algorithms.
 This is backed up by Hope Consulting’s great report on donor behavior.